hystb/dslr/README.md

 ## 🧠 Model

 The model uses a **One-vs-All logistic regression** approach, trained on standardized numeric features while excluding non-informative ones such as `"Birthday"`, `"Best Hand"`, etc.

-## 📜 License

-This is a pedagogical project developed as part of a **Data Science / Machine Learning Engineering curriculum**.
-You are free to use, adapt, and extend it.